cocode/TrekBASIC/documentation/task_list.md

 Need to pick one.

 ### Print statements
 We are failing two tests.
 Print using, and tabs, which just aren't supported yet.

+### Lexing modern Basic
+We currently parse the star trek version of basic and that means "FORI=ATOBSTEPC" is valid,

+More modern syntax requires spaces or word boundaries.
+So, FORI is bad, but "I=3"

+### Sym command
+We should print all Xs on sym X, not require the user to select the type.

+### run test_dim_complex.bas
+We don't handle expression in dim statements.